 A chance like no other

-In today’s UK we are faced with an unprecedented situation in terms of the numbers of internationals living in our country.
+In today’s UK, we are faced with an unprecedented situation in terms of the numbers of internationals living in our country.
 The 2011 census revealed that the percentage of the population born overseas now tops 10%.
-Net migration to the UK has never been higher than in these early decades of the 21st Century and the ONS (Office of National Statistics) predicts that this influx will fuel a 15% population growth over the next 25 years.
-Already in many towns there are scores of languages represented in our primary schools, sometimes over a hundred!
+Net migration to the UK has never been higher than in these early decades of the 21st Century, and the ONS (Office of National Statistics) predicts that this influx will fuel a 15% population growth over the next 25 years.
+Already in many towns there are scores of languages represented in our primary schools – sometimes over a hundred!

 A chance to help

-As well as having what everyone needs (the gospel) we also happen to have what everyone wants (the English language).
+As well as having what everyone needs (the gospel), we also happen to have what everyone wants (the English language).

 Significant numbers of people coming to the UK do not have enough English to function adequately.
-They may be refugees driven from their country without a chance to prepare, women deemed too unimportant to be educated or manual labourers who only haven’t had the chance to learn.
+They may be refugees driven from their country without a chance to prepare, women deemed too unimportant to be educated, or manual labourers who simply haven’t had the chance to learn.
 What unites them all is that they miss out on a great deal of what our country has to offer.

 A chance to learn

 At 2:19 we don’t view the international community merely as a project in need of help, but as an exciting group of people from whom we have much to learn.
 Paul’s metaphor of a body made up of different parts reminds us that God’s church is at its most vital and active when made up of a wide variety of people with different giftings, backgrounds and personalities.
-That best reflects the unity in diversity that Paul describes in Ephesians 2:19-22, where God is building people from different backgrounds into a new family, a new household, a new nation a holy temple.
+This best reflects the unity in diversity that Paul describes in Ephesians 2:19-22, where God is building people from different backgrounds into a new family, a new household, a new nation and a holy temple.